pydantic/pydantic/docs/usage/validation_decorator.md

 _(This script is complete, it should run "as is")_

 A few notes:

-* through they're passed as strings `path` and `regex` are converted to a `Path` object and regex respectively, by the decorator
+- though they're passed as strings, `path` and `regex` are converted to a `Path` object and regex respectively by the decorator
-* `max` has no type annotation, so will be considered as `Any` by the decorator
+- `max` has no type annotation, so will be considered as `Any` by the decorator

 Type coercion like this can be extremely helpful but also confusing or not desired, see [below](#coercion-and-strictness) for a discussion of `validate_arguments`'s limitations in this regard.